SainsburyWellcomeCentre/aeon_acquisition/docs/experimenter_instructions_and_troubleshooting.md

 	- start: shift + F1
 	- stop: shift + F2
 - Starting Postion Tracking
-	- click on overhead camera gui and move hand around, above the arena
+	- click on overhead camera gui and move hand around, above the arena (clicking on the plot toggles the tracking visualization between 3 modes: 1.  plotting the dot of the tracked object, 2. plotting the entire history trajectory of the tracked object, 3. plotting the history trajectory of the tracked object until the object stops moving for a window greater than the time of the current trajectory)
+  2. plot the dot + trajectory (infinite)
+  3. plot the dot + trajectory (finite w/ rolling window equal to current trajectory
 - Hotkey triggering of pellets
 	- patch 1: shift + F3
 	- patch 2: shift + F4